 As I said before, buses leave quite frequently from outside the campsite, offering an easy way to get into the city centre.
 If you are like us and are using pedal power to tour, then Salerno sits a very easy 40-minute cycle along the coast.

 Once you are into Salerno, you can head to the port to catch your tour guide to Amalfi.
 Running frequently along the coastline is the TravelMar ferry service, offering fantastic views of the mountains and the towns hidden amongst them for a very reasonable price.
-Check out their prices and timetables right here.

-There are also bus services that run you into Amalfi as well, however after the quick ride up the mountain to Revello, we were glad we had chosen the comfortable route instead..
+There are also bus services that run you into Amalfi as well, however, after the quick ride up the mountain to Revello, we were glad we had chosen the comfortable route instead..
 But more on that later!

-Preparing for your Tour
+Preparing for Your Tour of Amalfi